 In this picture you can see the most common categories.
 Feel free to swap in categories like Spirituality, Contribution, or Self-Image if they feel more relevant.

-Connect your scores around the wheel to create a shape.
+Connect all your current scores ("O" marks) around the wheel

 Ask yourself: